POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Abstract

 \section{Abstract}

-Pedestrian attribute recognition (PAR) aims to predict the attributes of a target pedestrian in a surveillance system.
-Existing methods address the PAR problem by training a multi-label classifier with predefined attribute classes.
-However, it is impossible to exhaust all pedestrian attributes in the real world.
-To tackle this problem, we develop a novel pedestrian open-attribute recognition (POAR) framework.
-Our key idea is to formulate the POAR problem as an image-text search problem.
-We design a Transformer-based image encoder with a masking strategy.
-A set of attribute tokens are introduced to focus on specific pedestrian parts (e.g., head, upper body, lower body, feet, etc.) and encode corresponding attributes into visual embeddings.
+Pedestrian attribute recognition (PAR) aims to predict the attributes of a target pedestrian.
+Recent methods often address the PAR problem by training a multi-label classifier with predefined attribute classes, but they can hardly exhaust all possible pedestrian attributes in the real world.
+To tackle this problem, we propose a novel Pedestrian Open-Attribute Recognition (POAR) approach by formulating the problem as a task of image-text search.
+Our approach employs a Transformer-based Encoder with a Masking Strategy (TEMS) to focus on the attributes of specific pedestrian parts (e.g., head, upper body, lower body, feet, etc.), and introduces a set of attribute tokens to encode the corresponding attributes into visual embeddings.
 Each attribute category is described as a natural language sentence and encoded by the text encoder.
-Then, we compute the similarity between the visual and text embeddings of attributes to find the best attribute descriptions for the input images.
-Different from existing methods that learn a specific classifier for each attribute category, we model the pedestrian at a part-level and explore the searching method to handle the unseen attributes.
-Finally, a many-to-many contrastive (MTMC) loss with masked tokens is proposed to train the network since a pedestrian image can comprise multiple attributes.
-Extensive experiments have been conducted on benchmark PAR datasets with an open-attribute setting.
-The results verified the effectiveness of the proposed POAR method, which can form a strong baseline for the POAR task.
+Then, we compute the similarity between the visual and text embeddings to find the best attribute descriptions for the input images.
+To handle multiple attributes of a single pedestrian, we propose a Many-To-Many Contrastive (MTMC) loss with masked tokens.
+In addition, we propose a Grouped Knowledge Distillation (GKD) method to minimize the disparity between visual embeddings and unseen attribute text embeddings.
+We evaluate our proposed method on three PAR datasets with an open-attribute setting.
+The results demonstrate the effectiveness of our method as a strong baseline for the POAR task.
+Our code is available at \url{https://github.com/IvyYZ/POAR}.